-Explore palaces filled with lavish banquet halls, spend an afternoon at royal gardens, and spot towering onion domed spires that top intricate cathedrals — spending a semester here means living and breathing an expansive history, one that very few travelers ever get to experience.
+Explore palaces filled with lavish banquet halls, then spend an afternoon at royal gardens.
+Spot towering onion domed spires that top intricate cathedrals.
+See where Tzars spent their summers.
+Spending a semester here means living and breathing an expansive history, one that very few travelers ever get to experience.

-Not only do you get to travel to our favorite destinations within Russia and see sites that most tourists never get to, but you can also travel throughout the European Union and Ukraine.
+Not only do you get to travel to our favorite destinations within Russia (seeing sites that most tourists never get to) but you can also travel throughout the European Union and Ukraine.
 See how many countries you can knock off your bucket list this semester.
 Russia volunteers love exploring up through the Baltic stopping by Lithuania, Latvia, and Estonia before taking a ferry over to Finland, Sweden and Norway, or you could jump on a flight and head west!

 Here’s just a few of our favorite European spots to go exploring …

 Russia — Take a train ride out to towns full of intricately designed cathedrals and don’t miss out on one of our favorite vacation spots: the oh so famous St Petersburg!